Systems for AI

 The goal of systems for artificial intelligence (AI) is to research new systems or algorithms that can effectively train or serve various ML/DL models by efficiently utilizing and/or scheduling hardware resources in various system environments, including small systems, distributed systems, and cloud computing.

-Micro-Batch Processing: Enabling Large Batch Size Training on GPU Memory Constrained Systems
+Micro-Batch Processing: An Improved Training Methodology for Enabling Large Batch Size Training Beyond the GPU Memory Limit

 Micro-Batch Processing (MBP) is a method to allow deep learning models to train using large batch sizes that exceed the GPU memory size.
 The proposed MBP uses a batch streaming method and a loss normalization to effectively train large batches in the limited GPU memory.
 In the experiments, the MBP succeeded in training up to 128× larger batches than previously untrainable.
 Theoretically, the MBP allows the increase of the batch size up to the total size of the dataset.

-GMM: A Model Serving System for Multiple Models on GPU Memory Constrained Systems
+GMM: An Enhanced Model Serving System for Multiple Models on GPU Memory-Constrained Systems

 The GMM is a new model serving system that can serve more DNN inference models than previously allowed on a single GPU system.
 The GMM uses an efficient GPU memory sharing method to efficiently share the GPU memory for all models to access, and a fast model allocation method to quickly transfer parameters to the GPU memory.
 Overall, the GMM was successful in serving up to 10× more models compared to previous serving systems.